SOLID Principles in Rust: A Practical Guide

 When to Apply the Interface Segregation Principle (ISP)?

 Context: It is 7:50 AM.
-The office is empty and the coffee damn hot.
+The office is empty and the coffee is damn hot.
 You review the interface implemented yesterday and immediately you feel uncomfortable.

 The question to ask: “Am I forced to depend on methods I do not use?”